nikhil0360/dspotify/README.md

 # `Web3 Player`

-This project is our submission for Etherenals, an ETHIndia Hackathon.
+This project is our submission for HackMoney2022, an ETHGlobal Hackathon.
 We are making a web3 player which benefits both users and creators with different technologies.

 # `Technologies`